-We document several facts about protest participants in Hong Kong: (i) fundamental economic preferences, particularly risk tolerance and pro-social preferences, are the strongest predictors of protest participation; (ii) the strongest predictors are the same for modest and massive protests, with their effects larger for massive protests; (iii) participation in massive protests is not driven by marginal types, but rather by inframarginal types; (iv) both the distribution of fundamental preferences and their relationship with protest participation are very similar between university students and the broader Hong Kong population; and, (v) willingness to respond honestly to sensitive survey questions is high and stable over the entire sample period.
+We document several facts about protest participants in Hong Kong: (i) fundamental economic preferences, particularly risk tolerance and pro-social preferences, are the strongest predictors of protest participation; (ii) the strongest predictors are the same for modest and massive protests, with their effects larger for massive protests; (iii) large protests do not draw in individuals with lower values of these predictors (i.e., "marginal types"), but rather, more participation by individuals similar to those who were more likely to turn out to small protests (i.e., "inframarginal types"); (iv) both the distribution of fundamental preferences and their relationship with protest participation are very similar between university students and the broader Hong Kong population; and, (v) willingness to respond honestly to sensitive survey questions is high and stable over the entire sample period.

 These results suggest that in addition to class background (Marx, 1977; Acemoglu and Robinson, 2006) and personality, which social scientists have long seen as deep determinants of political behavior, economic preferences are another deeply determined trait playing a key role.
 Moreover, large protests (at least in Hong Kong) do not arise from convincing new types to participate, for example, due to a sudden change in perceptions about others, resulting from self-censorship (Kuran, 1997).
-Rather, large protests arise from the even greater participation of risk tolerant, prosocial types.
-Our work suggests that far from being anti-social, protest participants are among the most pro-social individuals in society.
-Far from being opportunists, participants in mass events
+Rather, large protests arise from the even greater participation of risk tolerant,